 - Oxalic acid

-This treatment can be carried out once either in December or January whilst brood levels are either non-existent or low.
-It works by damaging the proboscis of the varroa mites, preventing them from sucking haemolymph from the host bees.
-Oxalic acid can be purchased pre-mixed in a sugar solution, which is the safest method.
+If you do an oxalic acid trickle, the treatment can be carried out once either in December or January whilst brood levels are either non-existent or low.
+This will ensure the varroa mites have nowhere to hide; it also avoids damaging brood, as trickling can harm uncapped brood.
+We don’t know for sure how oxalic acid works, but one theory is that it damages the proboscis of the varroa mites, preventing them from feeding from the host bees.

 Choose a bright and warm winter’s day when the bees are loosely clustered, so that as they move inside the cluster they distribute the chemical onto the mites.
 Put a varroa monitoring board over the mesh-floor, as it feels good to count the number of dead mites dropped onto it over the next few days; sometimes I’ve counted over a hundred in a week.
 Warm the product slightly until it’s lukewarm, remove the hive roof and crown-board, and trickle 5ml over each seam of bees.
 Do this very quickly to avoid chilling the bees too much.
 If the colony has been treated before and still has the same queen, it is unwise to use it again as it may harm the queen.

 Another way of treating with oxalic acid is sublimation (vaporising), which can be carried out more than once annually as it is less harsh on the bees.
 Unlike trickling, it’s also not toxic to unsealed brood, so can be done at times of the year when brood is present.

 The Apiarist blog, written by Scottish beekeeper David Evans, has an excellent, very detailed post on how to do oxalic acid trickling and the pros and cons of trickling vs sublimation: Trick(le) and treat.

 Is varroa your most feared bee pest?
 What treatments do you use?